DataBiosphere/azul/UPGRADING.rst

 When deploying to ``prod``, manually deploy ``prod.shared`` just before pushing the merge commit to the GitLab instance.

+Deploy the ``gitlab`` component of any main deployment, and run ``make -C terraform/gitlab/runner``, just before pushing the merge commit to the GitLab instance in that deployment.

 #5728 Many stale images in gitlab-dind and GitLab registry
 ==========================================================